| method: soup |

 4) Protein, broth and simmering.

 If you're adding a protein, now is the time.
-Beans, cooked lentils, etc.
+Pre-cooked beans, cooked lentils, etc.

 Add enough broth to cover everything.
+If you make your own yogurt and have yogurt whey on hand, it's delicious in soup.
 This is also a great time to add something like a can of diced tomatoes or tomato paste.
+A bay leaf is helpful.

 Simmer for a while to let the flavors start to mix together.
 (Side note: now is also a good time for grains if you're into that: small pasta, rice, bulgur, quinoa, couscous.)